Assistant Chief Constable David HartleyDate published: 28 September 2021 07:22

 Assistant Chief Constable David Hartley joined South Yorkshire Police in 1991 and has spent all his service with the Force.

-Before joining, he studied for four years at university, including one year in industry with British Coal and graduated with a computing and operational research degree.
+He joined the police after spending four years at university, one year of which was a year in industry with British Coal.
+He graduated with a computing and operational research degree.

-He is married with three teenage children and has lived in South Yorkshire all his life.
-His interests are supporting his children in their sporting activities and, when possible, enjoying rugby union, fishing, clay shooting and training his wayward Labradors.
+David is married and has lived in the county all his life.
+He has three grown up children, and enjoys supporting them at their many and varied sporting activities.
+When not doing that, he enjoys watching rugby union, fishing, clay shooting and training his wayward Labradors.